Mathwog2003/Hacktoberfest2022/README.md

     Are you getting paid for this?
         Sadly no. But we think we should.
 This is 100% unofficial and we do it for fun, fame and glory.

-    Who are you and why are you doing this?
-        We are two programmers from India Anmol and Ritesh.
-We are doing this because we love Open Source and Hacktoberfest.
-We want to make it easier for people to get started with Hacktoberfest and Open Source.

-    Why are you not using digitalocean?
-        Because we only know JavaScript and suck at servers.
-We use now instead.

-    Should I come closer to the text saying 'Don't come closer' on the left side of the home tab ?
-        Nope.

     How many pull request (PR) must be made, if I want to get an awesome tshirt from Hacktoberfest 2022?
         4